bfadely/intro-to-github/PROFILE.md

 here we go again

-seeing if i can edit
+seeing if i can edit; changed